 “We’re grossly inadequate when it comes to our rail connections,” he said.

 Arizona could also profit more from America’s other North American trade partner.

 R. Glenn Williamson, CEO of Nest Ventures LLC, a Scottsdale-based private equity firm, said Arizona currently holds only a small piece of the $1.4 trillion in annual trade and investment between the U.S. and Canada.
 That should be relatively easy to change given the existing ties many of Canada’s wealthier residents already have here, he said.

 “The Canadian relationship with Arizona is a very comfortable, well-entrenched relationship.
 There’s not a lot that is negative between the two regions, and tourism pushes that,” Williamson said.
 “Many of the decision-makers in Canada are here during the winter.
 They are here.
 They are in your back yard.”

-Williamson suggested Canada has more than two dozen pension funds and private equity firms each worth more than $100 billion that may be receptive to investment in Arizona, a place they already know and like.
+Williamson suggested Canada has more than two dozen pension funds and private equity firms each worth more than $100 billion that may be receptive to investment opportunities in Arizona, a place they already know and like.

 “They are looking for very sizable projects,” he said.

 Jeremy Schoenfelder, president of PhoenixMart, an international wholesale trade center under construction in Casa Grande, encouraged Arizonans to think bigger.